Encouraging Students to Attend the Undergraduate Research and Creative Achievement Day

 Interdisciplinary Studies 480 Capstone Project Seminar, Steve Freeland: A formal assignment in this course is to attend at least two oral presentations and critique using the rubric provided in class.

-MCS 101/222, Donald Snyder: URCAD opens Wednesday, April 22, and continues through April 29.
+MCS 101/222, Donald Snyder: URCAD opens Wednesday, April 20, 2022.
 You will have all week to view and interact with presenters.
 For this extra credit assignment, engage with any presentation in any discipline that interests you.
 The Sneak Peeks are a good place to start.

 As proof of attendance, you just take a screenshot of the VoiceThread screen, showing yourself interacting with the presenter.
 Search, “how to take a screenshot with your device, prior to engaging with VoiceThread”.
 Submit the screenshot to me to earn your extra credit.